 You are welcome to make use of my own text on this site: please cite william1768courtenay.com or the URL as your source.
-You may need permission from other bodies to copy some of the images or any text quoted here.
+You may need permission from other bodies to copy some of the images or any text transcribed or quoted here.

+Images are credited at the foot of the page or post where they appear.
 If I have not acknowledged copyright or given credit where it is due, please let me know through the Contact page.

 My thanks to Penny Boumelha, Zannah Doan, Margaret Gibb & Paul Wolf for their support and suggestions as the site was emerging.

 Thanks to lord Devon for giving the site a warm welcome and encouraging me to continue, and to Felicity Harper for introducing me to the Powderham Archive and tracking material on William’s life.

 Thanks also to members of the Courtenay Society who have generously agreed to share findings from their research into William’s time in America, as well as thanks for their help to: staff at the Bodleian Libraries (Sam Lindley), Kent Archives Service, Westminster’s Parliamentary Archives (Emily Bourne, Richard Ward) and Westminster School Archives (Elizabeth Wells).